abpframework/abp/docs/en/Tutorials/Part-9.md

 {{else if UI == "NG"}}

-## The Book List Page
+## The Author List Page, Create & Delete Authors

-Run the following command line to create a new module, named `BookModule` in the root folder of the angular application:
+Run the following command line to create a new module, named `AuthorModule` in the root folder of the angular application:

 ```bash
 yarn ng generate module author --module app --routing --route authors